curt589story/Your-Texas-Benefitsi/README.md

 # Your Texas Benefitsi

 ## Description
-Your Texas Benefitsi is a comprehensive web application designed to streamline and manage your benefits.
+<a href="https://www.yourtexasbenefitsi.com">Your Texas Benefitsi</a> is a comprehensive web application designed to streamline and manage your benefits.
 It allows users to apply for, manage, and track their benefits with ease.
 The application offers a user-friendly interface and a range of tools to help you stay informed and in control of your benefits.

 ## Features
 - Easy application process for various benefits